 - Unparalleled program reputation…school administrators want Milligan grads

 Milligan’s Master of Education program is one of the most economical education programs in our region and is even priced below the local state university rate.
 Students in this program are eligible to apply for state and federal tuition assistance programs and for employer reimbursement when applicable.
+Ask us how our costs compare to other similar institutions and programs!

 Also, the state of Tennessee offers several scholarship and grant programs for undergraduate and graduate students (Tennessee residents).
 Visit https://www.tn.gov/collegepays/money-for-college/loan-forgiveness-programs.html to learn more.